-- 2.17 In addition to potential joint evidence gathering with SCC, the Council is in the process of producing a suite of evidence based documents to support and justify decisions in the Local Plan, including decisions on infrastructure requirements.
-These include: - Rural Services and Facilities Audit this is the key evidence base document used to inform the settlement hierarchy and provides a baseline understanding of what local shops and services such as schools and GP practices are located in South Staffordshire's villages. - Playing Pitch and Sports Facilities Audit and Strategy currently underway, the audit and strategy will identify any gaps in sports and playing pitch provision within the district and will provide costings for the necessary works.
-This will inform whether it is feasible to introduce a policy that seeks Section 106 contributions towards sports as a result of development coming forward. - Open Space Audit and Strategy currently underway, the audit and strategy will inform new standards for on and off site open space provision.
-This will ensure that new sites coming forward provide the correct type and quantity of green infrastructure including associated equipment such as Multi Use Games Areas (MUGAs). - Strategic Flood Risk Assessment and Water Cycle Study currently underway, this piece of work is directly informed by Severn Trent modelling and will help ascertain if upgrades to the water treatment plants and associated sewage infrastructure need upgrading as a result of growth proposals. - Brinsford Strategic Park and Ride Feasibility Assessment the Council's preferred infrastructure-led strategy seeks to deliver one of the Council's longstanding infrastructure priorities - a Strategic Park and Ride at Brinsford.
-This study will explore the feasibility of this proposal. - Viability Study currently underway, the study tests the viability of development proposals including the costs associated with the required infrastructure to deliver sites.
+- 2.16 In addition to potential joint evidence gathering with SCC, the Council has produced or is in the process of producing a suite of evidence-based documents to support and justify decisions in the Local Plan, including decisions on infrastructure requirements.
+These include: - Rural Services and Facilities Audit this is the key evidence base document used to inform the settlement hierarchy and provides a baseline understanding of what local shops and services such as schools and GP practices are located in South Staffordshire's villages.
+Updated version completed 2021 - Playing Pitch and Sports Facilities Audit and Strategy the audit and strategy identifies gaps in sports and playing pitch provision within the district and provides broad costings for the necessary works.
+Completed 2020. - Open Space Audit and Standards Paper This study will be used to inform new standards for on and off site open space provision.
+This will ensure that new sites coming forward provide the correct type and quantity of green infrastructure including associated equipment such as Multi Use Games Areas (MUGAs).
+Completed 2020. - Strategic Flood Risk Assessment and Water Cycle Study Level 1 Flood Risk Assessment (2019) and Phase 1 Water Cycle Study (2020) have been finalised.
+These studies will support the application of the flood risk sequential test to site selection and informed by Severn Trent modelling will help ascertain if upgrades to the water treatment plants and associated sewage infrastructure will be required as a result of growth proposals. - Brinsford Strategic Park and Ride Feasibility Assessment the Council's preferred infrastructure-led strategy seeks to deliver one of the Council's longstanding infrastructure priorities a Strategic Park and Ride at Brinsford. - Viability Study the study tests the viability of development proposals including the costs associated with the required infrastructure to deliver sites.
 Abnormal costs associated with a development, such as remediation works, may reduce the scope to deliver much needed infrastructure.
 The Viability Study will determine, in broad terms, if the proposed infrastructure is feasible in financial terms, and therefore whether the proposals and polices in the plan are deliverable.
-It will also assess whether there is scope for a Community Infrastructure Levy to be charged on developments coming through the Local Plan (see chapter 3).

-2.18 As preparation of the Local Plan progresses and once preferred sites are identified, it is likely that more site specific infrastructure requirements will emerge.
-It may be that further evidence base studies are needed to support these.
+A draft stage 1 study is now complete - 2.17 As preparation of the Local Plan progresses and once preferred sites are identified, it may be that more site-specific infrastructure requirements will emerge.
+It may be that further technical studies are needed to support these.
 Often the emphasis will be placed on the site promoter to do this to demonstrate that the required infrastructure can be achieved and that their site is deliverable.